gilesncwilliams/data-analytics-power-bi-report299/README.md

 #### Scatter Graph of Quantity Sold vs Profit per item

-To assist the Product Team in making recommedations for products to the marketing team for a promotional campaign, I created a scatter graph to visualisae which product ranges are both top-selling items and also profitable, and using the slicer (see below) the graph can be filtered by product category and/or country for specific regional targeteed marketing campaigns.
+To assist the Product Team in making recommedations for products to the marketing team for promotional campaigns, I created a scatter graph to visualise which product ranges are top-selling items and make the most profit, and, using the page's slicer (see below), the graph can be filtered by product category and/or country for specific regional focus.

 ![alt text](<README_images_and_gifs/Screenshot 2025-02-04 at 09.48.47.png>)

 #### Slicer Toolbar

 To manage how the page is filtered, I set up a slicer toolbar that, upon clicking the filter icon in the navigation bar, pops-out to reveal the slicer options for Country and Product Category.
-Making it easy for users to filter the page to drill down into the data for each product further.
+Making it easy for users to filter the page to drill down into the data for each product and region further.

 After setting up the slicers on the toolbox, I used Power BI's bookmark feature to take snapshots of the toolbar open and closed.
-Then assigned the corresponding bookmark to the filter button at the top of the navigation bar.
-Finally adding a back button on the toolbar to close the toolbar to avoid getting in the way.
+Then, using the bookmark pane, I assigned the corresponding bookmark to the filter button at the top of the navigation bar.
+Finally adding a back button on the toolbar to close the toolbar to avoid it getting in the way of the visuals.

 ![alt text](README_images_and_gifs/prodcut_page_slicer.gif)